Provincial Reconstruction Team: Structure

 A PRT included a military component (Civil Affairs/Force Protection, etc.), civilian police advisors, and civilian representatives of US (or other national) government foreign affairs agencies.
 In a US-led PRT, this generally included a representative from USAID, the Department of State, the Department of Agriculture, and the Department of Justice.
 They were assisted by public diplomacy and reporting staff.
-The PRTs were the primary civil-military relations tool in Afghanistan and Iraq and have been described as “'a means to extend the reach and enhance the legitimacy of the central government'” into the provinces of Afghanistan.
+The PRTs were the primary civil-military relations tool in Afghanistan and Iraq and have been described as "'a means to extend the reach and enhance the legitimacy of the central government'" into the provinces of Afghanistan.

 A PRT in Afghanistan was commanded by a military officer, generally of the rank of Lieutenant Colonel (USAF) or Commander (USN).
 The officer was supported by a team of various specialties including civil affairs, engineers, medical staff, public affairs, information operations, logistics and a platoon of National Guard soldiers for security.
 The staff generally numbered between sixty and one hundred persons and trained together as a unit prior to deployment.
 There was no lead agency or department; the US government civilians and the military commander form an executive committee of equals which developed a strategy for the PRT, drawing on the expertise of all contributing agencies.
 By 2009, the military still dominated the role within PRTs as only three to four civilians were posted to each team of eighty to two hundred and fifty personnel.
 The lack of civilian personnel civilian executive agencies was a serious concern of CENTCOM commanders.
 Activities in Afghanistan focused on extending the reach of the central government into the provinces.

 In an Iraq PRT, the Team Leader was a civilian who reports to the US Department of State; the deputy team leader was generally a military officer.
 While civil affairs members were present on the team, there were more civilians than military personnel on the team.
 Functional areas included rule of law, reconstruction and development, agriculture, and governance.
-Some Iraq PRTs were embedded into the Brigade Combat Team (BCT) with which they are colocated (ePRT).
+Some Iraq PRTs were embedded into the Brigade Combat Team (BCT) with which they were colocated (ePRT).
 The BCT retained responsibility for providing security for the civilian team members.
 While PRTs in Afghanistan focused on short-term effects and ensuring an attractive alternative to the insurgency was available, Iraq PRTs focused on building the governance capacity at the local levels of government.